Finding my Place in the Freelancing World

 Because you want to – not because you don’t want to do something else

-1) You actully want to freelance – sounds obvious but don’t do it just as the lesser of two evils or because you can’t find a ‘proper’ job, or because you think you will make way more money than you do now.
+1) You actually want to freelance—it sounds obvious, but don’t do it just as the lesser of two evils, because you can’t find a ‘proper’ job, or because you think you will make way more money than you do now.

-In my view, going freelance so you can hope to work every hour of every day to make loads of money is a guaranteed formula to make yourself utterly miserable.
+In my view, going freelance so you can work every hour of every day to make loads of money is a guaranteed formula to make yourself utterly miserable.

 Share